-Natalie is a junior competition lawyer with extensive experience of EU and competition law, gained both in-house and in private practice.
+Natalie is a competition lawyer with extensive experience of EU and competition law, gained both in-house and in private practice.
 She is currently a member of the legal team representing English and international clients on the renowned Trucks cartel litigation.

 Natalie commenced her legal career at BT where she trained in-house for three years, completing training seats in the competition and regulatory, commercial litigation, M&A and commercial departments.
 In addition, she undertook a six-month secondment to Bryan Cave Leighton Paisner’s antitrust and competition department, dividing her time between their London and Brussels offices.